“For she’d met with books, she went into them to a magic land far from Echt, out and away and south”

 Faced with a choice between a harsh farming life and the world of books and learning, Chris Guthrie chooses to remain in her rural community, bound by her intense love of the land.
 But everything changes with the arrival of the First World War and Chris finds her land altered beyond recognition.

-In lyrical prose, Sunset Song evokes village life in the early twentieth century and offers a powerful portrait of a land and people in turmoil.
+One of the greatest and most heartbreaking love stories ever told„ Sunset Song offers a powerful portrait of a land and people in turmoil.

 “Sunset Song’s great gripping hybrid of melodrama and realism … left me scorched”